tonytw1/squirrel-detector/README.md

 ## Object detection APIs

+How are we going to classify the moving objects Motion has detected?
+We'll like to pass the area of interest to an object detection API.

 ### Google Vision

-Google Vision is probably the gold standard for object detection and it has a nice python API.
+Google Vision is probably the gold standard for object detection and has a nice python API.
 It seems to know all about squirrels as well.
 Here's a script to detect objects an image file and it's sample output.

 ![Google Vision output](google_vision.png)

 ### Local alternatives?